Accounts receivable: It’s simple until it’s not.

 5. Book demos with a shortlist of companies.

 Now that you have your list of criteria, you’re ready to shop.
 So where do you start?

-We suggest starting with a comparison of payment solutions on G2, which is a great place to compare features, read reviews, and develop a shortlist of companies that meet your needs.
+With many accounts receivable software companies on the market, we suggest starting with a comparison of payment solutions on G2, which is a great place to compare features, read reviews, and develop a shortlist of companies that meet your needs.
 Approach each, book demos, and begin the process of making a final decision on implementation.